-I was appointed Consultant Orthopaedic Surgeon at NHS Hillingdon and Mount Vernon Hospital having been appointed in 2011and promoted eighteen months later, to the head of the department.
-I treat patients with accident related problems, such as broken bones to the longstanding problems of arthritis and sports injuries from the hand to the shoulder and am now developing a new Hand Surgery Service.
+Mr Ahearn was appointed as the Consultant Orthopaedic Surgeon at NHS Hillingdon and Mount Vernon Hospital in 2011, and 18 months later he was promoted to head of department.
+He treats patients with accident-related problems, such as broken bones, long-standing problems of arthritis and sports injuries from the hand to the shoulder, and is now developing a new Hand Surgery Service.

-After my Basic surgery training I undertook an MSc in Surgical Sciences and worked with Professor Gordon Blunn at the Royal National Orthopaedic Hospital, Stanmore, on Osseo-integration for un-cemented joint replacements, this allowed me to gain a greater understanding of research.
-This helps me evaluate the latest technology, determining the best treatments available, so that I can then pass them onto my patients.
+After his Basic surgery training he undertook an MSc in Surgical Sciences and worked with Professor Gordon Blunn at the Royal National Orthopaedic Hospital, Stanmore, on Osseo-integration for un-cemented joint replacements.
+This allowed him to gain a greater understanding of research, and helps him evaluate the latest technology, to determine the best treatments available for his patients.

-I have presented nationally and internationally on different aspects of Orthopaedics, and also published on various topics within Orthopaedics and continue to look for ways to review and audit my Outcomes to improve.
+He has presented nationally and internationally on different aspects of Orthopaedics, and also published on various topics within Orthopaedics.
+He continues to look for ways to review and audit his outcomes to improve.

-I have also taught at nd am a faculty member of the Imperial External Fixation Course and my professional memberships allow me to keep up to date with advances in Upper limb surgery for the benefit of my patients.
+He has also taught at, and is a faculty member of the Imperial External Fixation Course.
+Hisy professional memberships allow him to keep up to date with advances in Upper limb surgery for the benefit of his patients.